UPB-SysSec/DPYProxy/README.md

-# DPYProxy
+# DPYProxy-DNS
-DPYProxy is a python proxy that implements DPI evasion mechanisms.
-Currently, TLS record fragmentation and TCP Fragmentation are implemented.
-All DPI evasion mechanisms can be enabled separately.
+We extended DPYProxy with modularization and a new DNS module.
+The already existing code for TLS circumventions was moved to the TLS module.

-You can run DPYProxy locally or on a separate machine.
-It functions like an HTTP CONNECT proxy.
-I.e., you can specify it as your Firefox/Chrome/System Proxy.
-Socksv4/Socksv5 support is planned in the future.
+You can run DPYProxy(-DNS) locally or on a separate machine.
+It is a DNS/TLS proxy, dependent on the running modules.
+Both can run at the same time and in this case the TLS module uses the DNS proxy internally by default.

-In a typical setup, DPYProxy runs locally replacing your previous proxy in your browser or system setup.
-You can specify your previous proxy as a forward proxy for DPYProxy.
-This can be helpful if you need DPYProxy for DPI evasion and a separate proxy for IP censorship circumvention.
+In the following, we detail the requirements, usage, and examples.

 # Requirements
 - python3